BU9D4DDY/Web_Penetration_Testing/Reconnaissance/Dorking/Shodan Dorking.md

 **before/after:** - Find devices before or after between a given time.
 Example: apache **after:**01/01/2010 **before:**01/09/2010

 Of course there is more and you can also combine this queries to make better results.
-Check official [documentation](https://help.shodan.io/the-basics/search-query-fundamentals) and [guide](https://leanpub.com/shodan).
+Check official [documentation](https://help.shodan.io/the-basics/search-query-fundamentals).

 ## Examples